Zovminga/e-learning_pet_project/README.md

 3. Determine the average term for passing exams for each subject (passing means the last successful passing of the exam by a student).

-4. Identify the most popular courses (TOP-3) by the number of registrations for them and top-3 courses with the largest outflow.
+4. Identify the most popular courses (TOP-3) by the number of registrations for them and top-3 courses with the largest churn.

 5. Find the semester with the lowest course completion ratio and the longest average course completion time between the beginning of 2013 and the end of 2014.